dataledgerlabs/TxGuard/README.md

 <span style="color:#124C89">**Our Value Proposition**</span>

-**TxGuard** empowers Qubic's owner identities and financial entities with blockchain intelligence, addressing fraud prevention and market insight needs in a growing analytics market valued at USD 2.89 billion in 2025, within a global blockchain market projected at USD 57.72 billion ([Grand View Research, 2024](https://www.grandviewresearch.com/industry-analysis/blockchain-technology-market)).

 Leveraging Qubic, which processes up to 55 million transactions per second (The Qubic Team, 2024), TxGuard positions itself as a first-mover in an underserved ecosystem.
 The platform offers a strategic advantage with the scalability to extend across wider blockchain networks (101blockchains.com, 2025).

-The potential impact of this solution is substantial, presenting a unique opportunity to lead the next generation of blockchain compliance and intelligence.

 <br>